top of page

 Senior Research Associate

 Fergus Butler Gallie is an author, editor and lecturer.
 His books include A Field Guide to the English Clergy and Priests de la Resistance.
 He has been published in newspapers and magazines in Britain and the United States as a reviewer and commentator.
 His academic background is in Church History and his published work is on the Hussites and Early Modern Bohemia.
-He has lectured on History, Philosophy and Theology, focussing in particular on the interplay between Christianity and humour, across the UK and abroad.
+He is a member of the Senior Common Rooms of St John's College and Keble College in Oxford and has lectured on History, Philosophy and Theology, focussing in particular on the interplay between Christianity and humour, across the UK and abroad.

 bottom of page